-Course Objectives: To explain the theory of matrices in linear algebra To familiarize with the first order differential equations and their applicat To inculcate the basic concepts of Linear differential equations To impart the knowledge on partial differentiation and partial di equations ions fferential Unit I: Linear Algebra 8hrs Rank of a matrix, elementary transformations, consistency of linear system of equations, s homogeneous equations, eigen values and eigenvectors of matrices, Cayley Hamilton (without proof), inverse and powers of matrix by Cayley Hamilton theorem. system of theorem Learning Outcomes: At the end of this unit, the student will be able to solve system of linear equations using technology to facilitate rows reduct determine the rank, eigen values and eigenvectors of a matrix (L3) calculate the inverse and power of a matrix using Cayley-Hamilton theorem tion em (L3) Unit II: Differential Equations of First Order and Applications 8 hrs Formation of differential equations, equations of first order and first degree-variables s homogeneous equations, linear equations, Bernoulli's equation and Newton's law of cooli eparable, ing.
-Learning Outcomes: At the end of this unit, the student will be able to construct a differential equation (L3) solve homogeneous, linear and Bernoulli's equations (L3) apply these techniques in Newton's law of cooling (L3) Unit III: Linear Differential Equations 8 hrs 1 0
+- To explain the theory of matrices in linear algebra - To familiarize with the first order differential equations and their applications - To inculcate the basic concepts of Linear differential equations - To impart the knowledge on partial differentiation and partial differential equations

+Unit I: Linear Algebra

+8hrs

+Rank of a matrix, elementary transformations, consistency of linear system of equations, system of homogeneous equations, eigen values and eigenvectors of matrices, Cayley Hamilton theorem (without proof), inverse and powers of matrix by Cayley Hamilton theorem.

+- solve system of linear equations using technology to facilitate rows reduction - determine the rank, eigen values and eigenvectors of a matrix (L3) - calculate the inverse and power of a matrix using Cayley-Hamilton theorem (L3)

+Unit II: Differential Equations of First Order and Applications

+Formation of differential equations, equations of first order and first degree-variables separable, homogeneous equations, linear equations, Bernoulli's equation and Newton's law of cooling.

+- construct a differential equation (L3) - solve homogeneous, linear and Bernoulli's equations (L3) - apply these techniques in Newton"s law of cooling (L3)

+Unit III: Linear Differential Equations